KnowledgeCaptureAndDiscovery/OBA/docs/configuration_file.md

 You can find examples in the [GitHub](https://github.com/KnowledgeCaptureAndDiscovery/OBA/tree/master/examples)

-!!!info
+!!! info
     If you experience any issues when using OBA, or if you would like us to support additional exciting features, please open an issue on our [GitHub repository](https://github.com/KnowledgeCaptureAndDiscovery/OBA/issues).

 ```yaml
 #Name of the project